Definition of MySQL Drop Foreign Key

 Examples of MySQL Drop Foreign Key

-We will build up a table named Books with Primary key column as Book_Id, which will be the parent table by the following statement:
+We will build up a table named Books with the Primary key column as Book_Id, which will be the parent table by the following statement:

 CREATE TABLE Books (Book_Id INT PRIMARY KEY AUTO_INCREMENT, Book_Name VARCHAR(255) NOT NULL, Language VARCHAR(50) NOT NULL, Price INT NOT NULL) ENGINE = InnoDB;

-SELECT * FROM `books`
+SELECT * FROM 'books'

 Output: